-This morning I came out to my office to work, and as I was walking over to my desk I saw my beloved plant, a Venus flytrap.
+This morning as I came out to my office to work, I walked over to my desk I saw my beloved plant, a Venus flytrap.

 I found it a while back and bought it because it was a symbol of patience, and I like to fill my office with symbols (see Gravity’s lesson on influence – control your environment).